-Most of the time we just install the Anti Virus or the anti Malware programs and relax that they are working fine and one fine morning you see things not working and finally you realize that its your anti virus program which was not working at all.
-Here is a small test which you can do in case you are not sure if your anti virus program is working fine or not.
+Most of the time, we install the Anti Virus or the antimalware programs and relax that they are working fine.
+One beautiful morning you see things not working, and finally, you realize that it’s your antivirus program that was not working at all.
+Here is a small test which you can do in case you are not sure if your antivirus program is working fine on Windows 10.

-This file actually is a dummy virus which simulates like a virus which is provided by EICAR for distribution as the “EICAR Standard Anti-Virus Test File”, The file is a legitimate DOS program, and produces sensible results when run (it prints the message “EICAR-STANDARD-ANTIVIRUS-TEST-FILE!”).
+This file is a dummy virus that simulates like a virus that is provided by EICAR.
+It is for distribution as the “EICAR Standard Anti-Virus Test File.”
+The file is a legitimate DOS program and produces sensible results when running (it prints the message “EICAR-STANDARD-ANTIVIRUS-TEST-FILE!”).
 You can read more on this at EICAR Antivirus Test File

-For those of you who say your auto scan doesn’t detect it… I have tried on a few anti-virus… If your anti-virus doesn’t scan text files under real time then it will not detect it until you do a system scan.
-To make it detect it real-time you need to tell your real-time scan to scan all files, not just “smart” file scan.
-You can test it by saving as an exe or other format that is on the auto detect file list.
+For those of you who say your auto scan doesn’t detect it, I have tried on a few antiviruses.
+If your antivirus doesn’t scan text files under real-time, then it will not recognize it until you do a system scan.
+To make it detect it real-time, you need to configure a real-time scan to scan all files, not just a “smart” file scan.
+You can test it by saving as an exe or other formats that are on the auto-detect file list.